Blog

 EAEU Certification Acceptance in Russia: New Risk Factors

 EAEU certificates and declarations of conformity can be issued in any member state — Russia, Kazakhstan, Belarus, Kyrgyzstan, or Armenia — and are valid across the entire union.
-Many companies choose to certify in countries other than Russia both to respect the sanctions against Russia, and because it is often more simple and less expensive.
+Many companies choose to certify in countries other than Russia both to respect the sanctions and because it is often more simple.

 This has worked without issues for most companies.
 However, a recent regulatory change introduces a specific risk for those whose products are destined for the Russian market.